johnpeart/johnpeart.github.io/src/posts/page/game-boy-games.md

       external: "https://www.etsy.com/uk/listing/1818359445/blank-gameboy-flash-cart-gbgbc-4mb-rom"
 ---

-**This is list of all the Game Boy, Game Boy Color and Game Boy Advance games I already own or that I want to get.** If a price is shown next to a game, it means I'd like to get a physical cartridge.
+**This is list of all the *Game Boy*, *Game Boy Color* and *Game Boy Advance* games I already own or that I want to get.** If a price is shown next to a game, it means I'd like to get a physical cartridge.

 ---